ruv/forth-design-exp/docs/resolver-api.md

 This word shall return either `xt|0` that was set by the previous call of `SET-RESOLVER` word, or the system default value (see bellow) if there was not such call yet (i.e. before the first such call).

+`TT-NOOP ( -- )` <br/>
+It is a "noop" token translator that does nothing.
+It shall be returned by a lexeme resolver chain when it has produced a side effect that can be detected via whatever standard API.
+The returned token shall be empty (absent) in this case.

 ### Changes in the text interpreter